dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

   Category: <category>

 where <category> is the name of the use case category.
+See :ref:`use_case_categories` for more information.
 If you are adding a use case that will go into a new category, you will have to add a new category definition line to this file and add your new use case under it.
 Each use case in that category will be found on its own line after this line.